NotAName320/Henson/README.md

 4. **To be fun.** Henson should never take the fun out of NationStates, no matter what players use it for.

 Got questions?
-DM me on Discord at NotAName#0591 or telegram me on NationStates at https://www.nationstates.net/nation=notanam.
+DM me on Discord at nota.name or telegram me on NationStates at https://www.nationstates.net/nation=notanam.

 ## Installation (Windows)